Put The Power Of Compound Dividends To Work In Your Portfolio

 This example illustrates the power of compounding dividends.
 In addition, over the long run, the price of a dividend growth stock normally goes up.
 Further increasing the investor’s total return.

-Over time and with exercising patience, you too can create a dividend snowball effect to improve your overall financial status.
+Over time and by exercising patience, you can also create a dividend snowball effect to improve your overall financial status.
 Just like I’m showing in the illustration.

 This leads me to the next obvious question…

 Specifically, where do you find dividend stocks that behave like the one in the example?
 Well, the list of Dividend Aristocrats is a good place to start.